bluewolf-beyond/safedml/README.md

 SafeDML.DMLBox dmlBox = new SafeDML.DMLBox();
 ```

-2. Add associated an associated object to do dml on and trigger objects to attach errors to.
+2. Add an associated object to do dml on and trigger objects to attach errors to.
 There are 2 versions of the add function.
   1. One that takes a single related trigger object
   2. One that takes a list of related trigger objects